 - Tested statements / statements.
-This metric is called statement coverage or C0-Coverage.
+This metric is called Statement or C0-Coverage.

 - Tested conditions/conditions.
-This metric is called predicate coverage of conditions, condition coverage or C1p coverage and addresses all predicates (i.e. all terms and partial terms).
+This metric is called Predicate coverage of conditions, Condition or C1p coverage and addresses all predicates (i.e. all terms and partial terms).

-In addition, various publications also mention decision coverage as an extended view of branch coverage and multicondition coverage as coverage of all condition combinations.
+In addition, various publications also mention decision coverage as an extended view of branch and multi-condition overlap as coverage of all condition combinations.

 The metrics essentially determine the relationship of the test cases to the code or to individual code components and are regarded as a quality indicator for the test cases.
-Complicated code is difficult to test, a high code coverage is therefore a sign of good test cases.
-One criticism of the concept of code coverage is the neglect of actual test results.
-Whether a test was successful, whether and how many errors were found is not the focus of the code coverage.
+Complicated code is difficult to test, a high code overlap is therefore a sign of good test cases.
+One criticism of the concept is the neglect of actual test results.
+Whether a test was successful, whether and how many errors were found is not the focus of the concept.

 In software development, it makes sense to define test cases on the basis of requirements.
 However, this does not ensure that all corresponding code parts are covered.
 Requirements can be implemented in different ways, so that there are correspondingly different reference points for tests.
 The requirement coverage is therefore not identical to the code coverage.

-The principle of coverage can be applied to numerous artifacts.
+The principle of overlap can be applied to numerous artefacts.
 So it can give for example a draft, a module, an architecture, a data or a function coverage.
 They can be determined exactly like the code coverage with a simple relationship: Coverage = tested elements / specified elements.